Joint cosmological fits to DESI-DR1 full-shape clustering and weak gravitational lensing in configuration space: Methodology

 In order to circumvent these limitations and extend the validity of these approaches, a number of hybrid models have been developed, complementing perturbative approaches with information from numerical simulations, such as the response function based model \citep{nishimichi2017} or Hybrid Effective Field Theory (HEFT) models \citep{modi2020}.
 The latter class of approaches has been particularly successful for joint modelling of galaxy clustering and galaxy galaxy lensing observables \citep[][]{hadzhiyska2021, chen2024}.
 Furthermore, a recent attempt to use EFT to model projected weak lensing quantities was presented by \cite{damico2025} who showed that this approach results in $3\times2$pt constraints that are consistent within $1.3\sigma-1.5\sigma$ with the fiducial analysis for DES Y3.

 In this work, however, we are interested in the constraints achieved without a fully consistent model for galaxy clustering and weak lensing, but by instead employing the modelling that allows us to access the range of scales that are traditionally employed in flagship cosmological analyses of the respective probes.
 For a fully-consistent HEFT based analysis of DESI galaxy clustering and weak lensing observables, see \cite{Joeheft}, whereas for a simulation-based analysis of DESI galaxy clustering and galaxy-galaxy lensing between DESI and weak lensing surveys see \cite{Langedesi}.
+Our companion paper, \cite{AnnaDESI}, presents a $3\times$2pt analysis that fits to projected galaxy clustering and is, therefore, using a halo model - based prescription to model the power spectra for all three correlation functions.